What’s Next for Ransomware?

 - Sophos Intercept X includes advanced protection technologies that stop ransomware on your endpoints and servers at multiple stages of the attack chain.

-- Sophos Managed Threat Response (MTR).
+- Sophos Managed Detection and Response (MDR).
 Many organizations don’t have the expertise, resources, or desire to monitor their network 24/7.
-The Sophos MTR service is a dedicated, round-the-clock team of threat hunters and response experts who constantly scan for and act on suspicious activity.
+The Sophos MDR service is a dedicated, round-the-clock team of threat hunters and response experts who constantly scan for and act on suspicious activity.

-- Sophos Cloud Optix continuously analyzes public cloud resources to detect, respond, and prevent gaps in security across AWS, Azure, and GCP public cloud environments that can be exploited in a ransomware attack.
+- Sophos Cloud Native Security continuously analyzes public cloud resources to detect, respond, and prevent gaps in security across AWS, Azure, and GCP public cloud environments that can be exploited in a ransomware attack.